PLP-Thanks/se-assignment-5-PLP-Thanks/README.md

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?
 ---- To create, open, and manage files and folders in Visual Studio Code (VS Code):
-   --Create a new file: Click File > New File or press Ctrl/Cmd + N.
+   --Create a new file: Click File > New File or press Ctrl + N.
-   --Open an existing file: Click File > Open File or press Ctrl/Cmd + O.
+   --Open an existing file: Click File > Open File or press Ctrl + O.
-   --Create a new folder: In the Explorer view, right-click and select New Folder, or press Ctrl/Cmd + Shift + N.
+   --Create a new folder: In the Explorer view, right-click and select New Folder, or press Ctrl + Shift + N.
-   --Open a folder: Click File > Open Folder or press Ctrl/Cmd + K followed by Ctrl/Cmd + O.
+   --Open a folder: Click File > Open Folder or press Ctrl + K followed by Ctrl + O.
    --Manage files/folders: Use drag-and-drop, F2 for renaming, Delete for deleting, and right-click for additional options.
-   --Remember to save your work regularly by clicking File > Save or pressing Ctrl/Cmd + S.
+   --Remember to save your work regularly by clicking File > Save or pressing Ctrl + S.

 ----Users can efficiently navigate between different files and directories in VS Code using the following features:
    --Explorer view: Access the Explorer view (left sidebar) to see the file structure and navigate to different files and directories.
---Go to File: Press Ctrl/Cmd + P to open the Go to File dialog, where you can quickly type the file name to navigate.
+   --Go to File: Press Ctrl + P to open the Go to File dialog, where you can quickly type the file name to navigate.
---Go to Symbol in File: Press Ctrl/Cmd + Shift + O to navigate quickly within the currently active file.
+   --Go to Symbol in File: Press Ctrl + Shift + O to navigate quickly within the currently active file.
---Go to Line: Press Ctrl/Cmd + G to navigate to a specific line in the currently active file.
+   --Go to Line: Press Ctrl + G to navigate to a specific line in the currently active file.
-File navigation history: Use Ctrl/Cmd + Tab to cycle through recently opened files.
+   File navigation history: Use Ctrl + Tab to cycle through recently opened files.
    --Workspaces: Create and manage workspaces to group related files and directories together for easy navigation.

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.